One of the most important parts of any project is your cast. Casting.

 THE FIRST QUESTION IN THE CASTING PROCESS

-There are many reasons a filmmaker should hire a casting director if they have the budget.
+There are many reasons a filmmaker should hire a casting director, especially if they have the budget to do so.

 Casting Directors specialize in locating the best possible fit for all the characters in your production.

-Furthermore, they open many doors that filmmakers wouldn’t know how to.
+Furthermore, they open many doors that filmmakers can't.